 The Best Time to Go to Disneyland While Pregnant

-I took a lot of relief when we hopped on our first ride, Pirates of the Carribean, and found another family with a toddler the same age as ours in front of us.
+I took a breath of relief when we hopped on our first ride, Pirates of the Carribean, and found another family with a toddler the same age as ours in front of us.
 The ride was stopped for about 15 minutes for some reason, so we started to chat.
 She was eight months pregnant!
 I was impressed!
 I told her I was 14 weeks, and we talked a bit about the best time to go to Disneyland while pregnant.

 She and I had the same philosophy: if my two-year-old can ride it, I should be good too!
 I have a few acceptions to this, but I’ll address those separately.
 We talked a lot about the timing of pregnancy.
 She was a bit concerned that she would swell and have a hard time walking the park.
 I was concerned I may ruin a child’s day should they see me throwing up in the bushes with morning sickness.
 We both agreed if you can get out of the higher risk time of those first 12 weeks of development, but not quite be in your third trimester, that’s a great time.

 I felt really safe being 14 weeks pregnant.
-I was still queasy, but I was getting more energy and was up to walking the park!
+Although I was still queasy, but I was getting more energy and was up to walking the park!
 I think early in the second trimester is your best time to go to Disneyland when you’re pregnant.

 What Disneyland rides are safe during pregnancy?